-You’ll need to experiment to figure out the optimal water-to-flavoring ratio for your cat.
+You’ll need to experiment to determine your cat’s optimal water-to-flavoring ratio.
 Some cats need just a few drops in their bowl to go wild, while more finicky cats may need stronger flavors to acknowledge their thirst.

 2. Switch to Wet Food

 If your cat hunted his own food, his dinner would have a moisture content of around 70%.
 That’s the average amount of water in a prey animal’s body — and the optimal amount of moisture in your cat’s food.